 We are committed to building a true partnership, and the PCCS team is available to discuss our thinking on portfolio construction strategies.

 Robert joined Picton Mahoney Asset Management in December 2019.
-Past roles include Vice President, ETF Leader at BlackRock and Sales Associate at PIMCO.
-Robert has an MBA from the University of Toronto, Rotman School of Management and holds the Chartered Financial Analyst and Chartered Alternative Investment Analyst designations.
+Past roles include Vice President, ETF Leader at BlackRock Asset Management Canada Limited and Sales Associate at PIMCO.
+Robert has an MBA from the University of Toronto, Rotman School of Management and holds the Chartered Financial Analyst and Chartered Alternative Investment Analyst.